movim/movim_ynh/README.md

 It is recommended to use a "valid" certificate to use Movim, auto-signed is sometimes problematic.
 You might want to take a look a StartSSL or Let's Encrypt.

-Currently there is no SSO support (auto login), but we are working hard with edhelas to add this feature :)

 Current Movim version : 0.9 git2015-12-15

 **Installation**